swatchy2dot0/sbfspot_ha_addon/README.md

 ## ![SBFspot Logo](https://user-images.githubusercontent.com/1931158/30831762-006ec650-a249-11e7-86e3-13d01b36dd5d.jpg)

 ## ToDo List
+### Fix
 map directories to /addon/??

 configure gui to SBFspot.cfg and SBFspotUpload.cfg??

 ### Configure
 built in MQTT conections??

 built in MariaDB ( point to and add database and user in existing addon??

+## ToDo end

 SBFspot addon for supervised Home Assistant, based an open source project located at github ([SBFspot on github](https://github.com/SBFspot/SBFspot)).
-This project creates an addon install for Home assistant users using rthe latest release of SBFspot as a docker install.
+This project creates an addon install for Home assistant users using the latest release of SBFspot as a docker install.

 # Installation and configuration
 Add ([this respository](https://github.com/HABuild/SBFspot_HA_addon)) to Home Assistant via the superviser > new respository menu > add respository